lely-industries/lely-core/README.md

 Introduction
 ------------

-The Lely utilities (liblely-util) provides...
+The Lely utilities library (liblely-util) provides a variety of functions and data structures used by, and shared between, other Lely libraries.

 Download
 --------